alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/rocketmq-example/readme.md

 For more information about RocketMQ, see [RocketMQ Project](https://rocketmq.apache.org).

-If you have any ideas or suggestions for Spring Cloud RocketMQ Binder, please don't hesitate to tell us by submitting github issues.
+If you have any ideas or suggestions for Spring Cloud RocketMQ Binder, please don't hesitate to tell us by submitting GitHub issues.